Town Planner

 Preliminary Subdivision Application

-- The application also includes space for identifying waiver requests.
-Please note that each waiver request must be accompanied by a separate waiver request form to be filled out and submitted with the preliminary plan application.
+• The application also includes space for identifying waiver requests.
 The waiver request must provide an explanation supported by documentation that a waiver of the procedural steps or subdivision standards is justified and the subdivision review criteria will be met.

 Preliminary Subdivision Checklist